Cybersecurity Threats to Power Grid Operations from the Demand-Side Response Ecosystem: Attack Impact Analysis

 \section{Attack Impact Analysis}

 The power grid frequency is an indicator of the balance between the supply (generation) and the demand.
-Grid operators must ensure the balance at all times and maintain the frequency at a pre-defined set point, e.g., 50 Hz in the UK.
 Sudden and abrupt manipulation of the power grid demand due to large-scale cyber attacks against ESAs can disrupt this balance and lead to severe effects, such as unsafe frequency excursions, eventually leading to cascading line and generator outages.
-The August 9, 2019, event involving the UK power grid provides a real-world example of the consequences \cite{OfgemOutage2019}.
-On this day, a lightning strike followed by the loss of embedded generation caused a major power imbalance between supply and demand, causing power outages to 1.1 million customers (including a hospital) and significant railway disruptions.
-In the following, we list some key factors influencing the attack impact.
+In the following, we list some key factors influencing the impact of LAAs.